The Magic Garden is now closed for winter and will re-open in Spring 2018.

 The Maze is closed 24-26 December each year and may close at short notice in adverse weather conditions (e.g. snow or ice).

 Please read our Hampton Court Palace gardens' FAQs for more information about the maze and other highlights of Hampton Court Palace gardens.Included in palace admission

-The maze at Hampton Court was designed by George London and Henry Wise and commissioned around 1700 by William III the maze covers a third of an acre, is trapezoid in shape and is the UK's oldest surviving hedge maze.
+Designed by George London and Henry Wise and commissioned around 1700 by William III the maze covers a third of an acre, is trapezoid in shape and is the UK's oldest surviving hedge maze.
 It was originally planted using hornbeam and later replanted using yew.

 The maze itself is referred to as a multicursal or puzzle maze and is known for confusing and intriguing visitors with its many twists, turns and dead ends.
 On average, it takes 20 minutes to reach the centre.